 The State of Hawaii, which owns the land, transferred the land to the City and County of Honolulu which in turn leased the property to aio Foundation for ten years (with an option to renew for an additional ten years) at $1.00 a year.

 aio’s Project team is led by Duane Kurisu, Lloyd Sueda, Gordan Furutani, Mel Kaneshige and Scott Kuioka.
 A host of community-minded companies and individuals have also contributed their time, materials and money to make this Project possible.

 Plantation Character and Culture

 The design and proposed operation of Kahauiki Village is inspired by the character and culture of Hawaii’s sugar plantation towns of the past.
 Prefabricated emergency homes built by Japanese heavy equipment company, Komatsu, which formerly provided shelter for the Tohoku Japan tsunami victims, will comprise the core structure for each dwelling.
-Architect Lloyd Sueda has designed exterior embellishments like new wood trusses and corrugated roofs to provide the look and feel reminiscent of old plantation homes.
+Origanizer architect Lloyd Sueda has designed exterior embellishments like new wood trusses and corrugated roofs to provide the look and feel reminiscent of old plantation homes.
 There will be a common garden areas to cultivate vegetables.
 Landscaping will include fruit bearing trees.

 Each Unit will have Kitchens and Bathrooms

 Kahauiki Village will be built in six phases.
 Phase 1 will include 24 buildings which will contain 18 two-bedroom units and 12one-bedroom units.
 Each unit will have its own kitchen and bathroom.
 Interiors will be tenant furnished, many of which is being donated.
 Dishes, pots, pans and utensils will also be tenant furnished, some of which we also expect will be donated.
 Phases 2 through 6 may be built in separate phases or all at once depending upon the success of Phase 1.

 Central Services and Conveniences